rda12345/Data-Structures/README.md

 # Data-structures
 Contains code and explanations for various data structures.
+The coding follows the explanation in programiz.com.

 The file linear_data_structures.py contains implementation and explainations on the linear data structures:
 1. Stack